 Being a game changer, to Mike, is always trying to wake up with another idea — never being satisfied or thinking that he’s done enough.

-His closing words are a reminder that being too comfortable is a very dangerous thing.
+His closing words of advice for law firm owners are a reminder that being too comfortable is a very dangerous thing.

 If you want to hear Mike Papantonio’s mind at work, or if you’d like to hear from other experts we’ve featured on the show, you can listen and download this episode and many more of The Game Changing Attorney Podcast for FREE on Spotify, Apple Podcasts, and the official podcast website.